jchristie55332/Clock/README.md

-A simple Javascript clock that works of local time.
+A simple Javascript clock that works from local time.